 Try before you buy

-Finally cutting ties from the family home is an amazing moment.
-But before you’re ready to sashay away from the folks, make sure you’re really ready.
-You don’t want to come crawling back a month later and find your bedroom has been turned into an African Safari-themed spare room complete with polyester leopard print throws.
+Moving out of home for the first time is an amazing moment.
+But before you sashay away from the folks and start inhabiting the world of “apartments for rent”, make sure you’re really ready.
+You don’t want to come crawling back a month later and find your bedroom has been turned into an African safari-themed spare room complete with polyester leopard-print throws.